- The average cost of car insurance in New Hampshire is $1,265 a year or $105 per month, based on our data analysis.

 Rates based on driver profile, history and habits in New Hampshire

-A history of DUI, speeding, or at-fault accidents often results in significant hikes in insurance premiums.
-In New Hampshire, a DUI conviction lead to increased rates and you may see a rate hike of up to 69% as insurers categorize you as a high-risk driver.
+Having a DUI, speeding ticket or being at fault in an accident can substantially increase your insurance rates.
+In New Hampshire, a DUI conviction often results in higher premiums and you may see an increase of up to 69% as insurers perceive you as a high-risk driver.

 If you get caught speeding in New Hampshire, your car insurance rates will increase by 33% when you renew your policy.
 Typically, you’ll pay the increased premiums for three years.
 But how much your rates go up can vary depending on the laws in your state, the insurance company you’re with, and your driving history.